bc3LC/rfasst/README.md

 The package consists of a set of functions divided in four different modules:
 - Module 1.
 Emissions re-scaling: Process emissions by GCAM-region and re-scale them to TM5-FASST regions, and make some additional pollutant-related adjustments.
 More details in the [Module1 emissions](https://jgcri.github.io/rfasst/articles/Module1_emissions.html) page.
 - Module 2.
 Concentration: Estimate fine particulate matter (PM2.5) and ozone (O3) concentration levels (measured by different indicators) for each region.
 More details in the [Module2 concentration](https://jgcri.github.io/rfasst/articles/Module2_concentration.html) page.
 - Module 3.
 Health: Report adverse health effects attributable to exposure to fine particulate matter (PM2.5) and ozone (O3; M6M).
 More details in the [Module3 health](https://jgcri.github.io/rfasst/articles/Module3_health.html) page.
+Module 3 includes a submodule to calculate economics impacts associated to the estimated adverse health effects (ADD LINK)
 - Module 4.
 Agriculture: Estimate adverse agricultural impacts associated to ozone exposure, including relative yield losses (RYLs) and production and revenue losses.
 More details in the [Module4 agriculture](https://jgcri.github.io/rfasst/articles/Module4_agriculture.html) page.

 In addition, the package includes some default input files (.Rda), that are read by the different functions.
 These can be changed by the user.
 Some of these constants include: